Accessing and Managing Financial Data

 Note

 In this chapter, we suggest a way to organize your financial data.
-Everybody, who has experience with data, is also familiar with storing data in various formats like CSV, XLS, XLSX, or other delimited value storage.
-Reading and saving data can become very cumbersome in the case of using different data formats, both across different projects and across different programming languages.
+Everybody who has experience with data is also familiar with storing data in various formats like CSV, XLS, XLSX, or other delimited value storage.
+Reading and saving data can become very cumbersome when using different data formats and across different projects.
 Moreover, storing data in delimited files often leads to problems with respect to column type consistency.
 For instance, date-type columns frequently lead to inconsistencies across different data formats and programming languages.

-First, we load the global packages that we use throughout this chapter.
+First, we load the Python packages that we use throughout this chapter.
 Later on, we load more packages in the sections where we need them.

 import pandas as pd